Kong/docs.konghq.com/app/1.1.x/db-less-and-declarative-config.md

 #### Read-Only Admin API

-Since the only way to configure entities is via declarative config, the endpoints for CRUD operations on entities are effectively read-only in the Admin API when running Kong in DB-less mode. `GET` operations for inspecting entities work as usual, but attempts to `POST`, `PATCH`
+Since the only way to configure entities is via declarative configuration, the endpoints for CRUD operations on entities are effectively read-only in the Admin API when running Kong in DB-less mode. `GET` operations for inspecting entities work as usual, but attempts to `POST`, `PATCH`